Kenny-DataNerd/Kenny-DataNerd/README.md

 ### Hi there 👋

 ## My name is Kehinde Olorunsola
-but you can call me Kenny
+...but you can call me Kenny 😊

 I'm an enthusiastic HR Practitioner and Data Analyst who is passionate about making a difference in the data world.
 I have a passion for creating impactful experiences in the world of data.
 I'm also the proud founder of @_thecareerlady, a Twitter platform where I share valuable content related to job opportunities.